speeduino/wiki.js/configuration/VE_table.md

 The values in this table represent a percentage of the `Required Fuel` amount that will be injected when the engine is at a given speed/load point.

 ### Options
-- **Multiply VE value by MAP:Baro ratio:** Enabling this option 'flattens' the fuel table by multiplying the value in the current speed/load point by the MAP value divided by the Baro value.
-You can tune with or without this option enabled, but it is generally recommended to be turned on as it will allow for simpler and more predictable tuning results.
+- **Multiply VE value by MAP ratio:** Enabling this option 'flattens' the fuel table by multiplying the value in the current speed/load point by the MAP value divided by either the Baro value (in kPa) or a fixed 100% (For compatibility with tunes from other systems).
+  - You can tune with or without this option enabled, but it is generally recommended to be turned on as it will allow for simpler and more predictable tuning results.
+  - For new tunes it is recommended to use the `Baro` option
 > **Warning:** Changing this value will require retuning of the fuel map!
 {.is-warning}

 - **Multiply by ration of AFR to Target AFR:** This option is normally set to `No` for most setups.
 It allows basic close loop feedback by adjust the base fuel amount according to how far away from the target AFR the engine is currently running.
+- **Multiply by ration of stoich AFR to target AFR ('Incorporate AFR')**: This option is similar to the one above, but instead of using the current AFR value, the fixed stoich AFR is used.